MSc/Postgraduate Diploma/Postgraduate Certificate Public Health

 For more detail see our glossary of teaching and learning terms.

-Part-time students normally attend one day a week and can take up to 90 credits in one year, completing the course within three years.
+Part-time students normally attend one day a week and can take up to 90 credits in one year, completing the course within two years.

 Full-time students normally attend up to three days a week during two teaching semesters and must complete 180 credits including the Dissertation over one year.